smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And so we crossed out that one too.
+So we crossed that out too....

-But wait, if we don't use seeds or fixture data -- like, if we don't populate the user accounts ahead of time -- then what do we do?
+But, then we thought, well, okay, if we're not using seeds or fixture data -- like, if we don't actually populate user accounts ahead of time -- then what do we do?
 -->

 ---